 We have adopted a majority voting standard for uncontested elections of directors and eliminated the mandatory retirement age for directors.
 Since it is an uncontested election at this Annual Meeting, all director nominees are required to receive a number of "FOR" votes representing at least a majority of votes cast in the election.
+If such a director nominee fails to receive "FOR" votes representing at least a majority of votes cast in the election.
 If such a director nominee fails to receive "FOR" votes representing at least a majority of votes cast and is an incumbent director, the by-laws require the director to promptly tender his or her resignation to the Board, subject to acceptance by the Board.
 The Nominating and Corporate Governance Committee of the Board would then be charged with making a recommendation to the Board as to whether to accept or reject the tendered resignation, or whether other action should be taken.
 In contested elections, where the number of nominees exceeds the number of directors to be elected, the plurality voting standard would continue to apply.